nerdyjohnny/ovidoc/docs/source/staff.rst

 .. image:: icons/admin.png
 .. image:: icons/custodian.png
 Johnny, 23, the nerd who trys his best at paramedicine.
+Lives in NC, USA (EST) with 3 cats: Yuri, Gordon, and Grey.
+Also fostering Luna the cat.
 Streams sometimes and has known Ovi waaaayyy too long.
 Therefore, he gets to be the mega thorn in her side and make streaming hell.

 https://www.twitch.tv/nerdyjohnny